ramashiva/selfhostwiki-mkdocs/docs/guides/fileserver.md

-Title: Simple File / Media Server Using SMB and NGINX
+# Simple File / Media Server Using SMB and NGINX
-Date: 5 Oct, 2019
-Keywords: file server,media server,smb,samba,nginx,self hosted,raspberrypi,linux

 We will create a simple file server on a GNU/Linux installation.
 The aim is to have a bare-bones server that provides read-write access using the